sap-tutorials/Tutorials/tutorials/spa-run-agent-settings/spa-run-agent-settings.md

 ---
-title:  Agent Management settings to execute the process with an automation
+title:  Agent Management Settings to Execute the Process with an Automation
-description: Agent Management settings to execute the process with an automation
+description: Create an agent attribute in the tenant to add it to your agent and project
 auto_validation: true
 time: 15
-tags: [ tutorial>intermediate, software-product>sap-business-technology-platform]
+tags: [ tutorial>beginner, software-product>sap-business-technology-platform]
-primary_tag: software-product>sap-intelligent-robotic-process-automation
+primary_tag: software-product>sap-process-automation
 ---

 ## Prerequisites
- - Prerequisite 1
+ - Access to a SAP BTP tenant with SAP Process Automation

 ## Details
 ### You will learn